iriusrisk/basic-rules-generator/README.md

 # Basic Rules Generator

-This is a very simple script to generate rules that will mark a set of countermeasures as required or implemented if a specific condition is met.
+This is a very simple script to generate rules that will mark a set of countermeasures as required or implemented if a component belongs to a specific trustzone.

 ## Disclaimer
 This software is provided to you "as-is" and without warranty of any kind, express, implied or otherwise, including without limitation, any warranty of fitness for a particular purpose.
 If possible, this tool should not be deployed in a cloud environment, the Internet, or any other public network, as it has been developed to run on localhost.
 Doing so is at the user's own risk.